ranga-godhandaraman/poc-multiagent-rag/README.md

 # Multi-Agent RAG System

-A sophisticated Retrieval-Augmented Generation (RAG) system using LangGraph to orchestrate multiple specialized agents for document processing and question answering.
+An enhanced Retrieval-Augmented Generation (RAG) system using LangGraph to orchestrate multiple specialized agents for document processing and question answering.

 ## Features